Root Configurations of Real Univariate Cubics and Quartics

 \quad Now consider the cubic, $f(x)=x^{3}+px^{2}+qx+r$.
 Calculate the Sturm sequence for $f(x)$.
 We obtain polynomials of degree one and degree zero in $x$ with coefficients that are rational functions of $p$, $q$, and $r$, which we will name $gcddeg1$ and $gcddeg0$, respectively.\\ \quad If $gcddeg0\neq0$, then there are three distinct roots.
 (It turns out, not surprisingly, that this condition is equivalent to the discriminant not being zero.)
-The number of real roots and the number of complex roots will be determined by the signs of the leading coefficients in the Sturm sequence.\\ \quad If $gcddeg0=0$ and the leading coefficient of $gcddeg1\neq0$, this means the cubic has a double root, which is, in fact, the zero of $gcddeg1$, and so one can solve for it.
+The cubic is so simple that the number of real roots and the number of complex roots is determined by Theorem 1.
+(For the quartic, we will need to use both Theorem 1 and Sturm's Theorem.)\\ \quad If $gcddeg0=0$ and the leading coefficient of $gcddeg1\neq0$, this means the cubic has a double root, which is, in fact, the zero of $gcddeg1$, and so one can solve for it.
 In this case, we know there is one double real root and one single real root.
 Which one is bigger?\\ \quad To find conditions which will determine which root is larger, solve $gcddeg1=0$ for the double root.
 Then, make a change of variable, $x=y+doubleroot$, so as to translate the double root to the origin.
 After this translation, $y^{2}$ becomes a factor of the resulting cubic in $y$, and one can now solve for the single root.
 Since translation does not affect the relative position of the roots, if the new single root is positive, then it is bigger than the double root, and if the new single root is negative, then it is less than the double root, and the same holds for the polynomial in $x$.\\ \quad If $gcddeg0=0$ and $gcddeg1=0$, then there is a triple root.\\